menyawino/WES-Pipeline-Snakemake/README.md

 The pipeline tracks resource usage, including CPU, memory, and network usage.
 A detailed report is generated at the end of the pipeline run.

-## Inhouse vs new pipeline comparison
+## Inhouse vs new pipeline changelog

-- Removed RealignerTargetCreator because gatk4 HaplotypeCaller realigns the reads on the fly.
+- Removed IndelRealigner and RealignerTargetCreator because gatk4 HaplotypeCaller realigns the reads on the fly.
+- Removed samtools flagstat and used stat right away with the same filters as the original command
+-